-Heteropolitics is designed to fill in these gaps in contemporary political theory
+Heteropolitics is designed to address these failures of contemporary political thought

 - first, by broaching socio-political innovation as a long-term process of creative response to social dislocations and open, ongoing, plural experiments rather than as a momental and miraculous eruption, drawing on the relevant work of Cornelius Castoriadis (1987, 1994), Richard Day (2005), Gibson-Graham (2006) and James Scott (1990), among others.